 Most recently, Tom served on the national staff for four years as the national Parade Committee Chair.
 During these four years, Tom oversaw the transition form the regional Parade model to the national model; building and managing a team from across the country that is capable of successfully hosting a parade despite the majority of the planning occurring long distance.
 This was a challenging yet very rewarding role that Tom thoroughly enjoyed.

-Not one to forget his roots, he’s still very active in both region and zone management (he was awarded the Zone 8 Rep’s Award in 2008 and the San Diego Region Enthusiast of the Year in 2009).
+Not one to forget his roots, he’s still very active in both region and zone management (he was awarded the Zone 8 Rep’s Award for Outstanding Service in 2008 and the San Diego Region Enthusiast of the Year in 2009).
 Seemingly in preparation for his new role, he’s served on the Zone 8 staff for many years now; assisting the Zone 8 Representative first as the Zone Webmaster an then as the Zone Competition Rules Chair.

 Michael originally joined PCA in 1982 after owning his first half a Porsche for almost eight years.
 If he had know PCA earlier, his first experience with a 914 would have been a great deal better.
 But the bug bit and he is now garaging a 1968 912, a 1977 Carrera 3.0 (all Euro) and a 1999 996 that just turned 99,996 miles.
 He has enjoyed these many years in the club and as a Grand Prix Region member since 1986.
 He has served on the board for most of those years in various positions of Membership Chair, Driving Event Chair, Vice-President and President.
 He has also been a Concours competitor and zone and Parade judge as well as an autocross and Time Trial driver (and zone champion).
 For the last five years, he has served on Zone Staff as Autocross Chair and Competition Rules Committee member.